 Right in the heart of downtown Oceanside on pier view way is where the weekly farmer’s market and Oceanside sunset market collide.
 Thursday mornings’ offer a fresh certified farmer’s market for amazing seasonal produce, flowers, handmade baskets, and local music.

-The market is dog-friendly, and when it’s not a health crisis, you are free to sample many of the vendor’s treats.
+The market is dog-friendly, and you are free to sample many of the vendor’s treats.
 When the sun sets, local residents flock to the streets for the sunset evening market which converts into hot food booths, beverages, desserts, a variety of cuisines, live music, and artisan crafts.
 You’ll find plenty of seating to hang and socialize.

 California Surf Museum